 # The ruins of the castle

 On the way for a digestive walk towards the castle ruins, perched on its promontory.
-After a short climb, we are there… The choice is offered to us either to enjoy the view of the countryside and the Rance or to take ourselves for a knight protecting his castle!
+After a short climb, we are there...
+The choice is offered to us: either enjoy the view of the countryside and the Rance, or pretend to be a knight protecting his castle!

 Anyway today it is a place conducive to musical appointments, daydreaming and relaxation.

 # The town of Léhon

 Ideal for measuring your own size 😉 But why talk about size? because the houses often stand with all small doors and often of different colors.
 But the charm does not stop there, the cobbled streets and sometimes the narrowness of these make it a timeless visit.